 Work permits for Portugal are granted differently according to an expat's country of origin.

 Expats who are nationals of an EU member state don't need a work permit for Portugal for their first six months in the country.
-After this period, they will be required to apply for a residence permit to live in Portugal.
+After this period, they must apply for a residence permit to live in Portugal.
 This is more of a formality and simply makes life easier when it comes to applying for a bank account in Portugal.
 It also serves as proof of address.

-Those moving to Portugal from outside the EU will need to have secured a job offer in order to apply for a work permit.
+Those moving to Portugal from outside the EU will need to have secured a job offer to apply for a work permit.

 Work permits for EU nationals